w3f/research/docs/polkadot/networking/3-avail-valid.md

 For example, with C = 100 and N/C = 10, a distributor (57, 3) who has finished distributing to (\*, 3) and observes that rings 2, 4 and 7 are missing too many receipts, would proceed to distribute to (67, 4), (68, 4), (69, 4) and so on, skipping anyone whose receipts have already been received.

-## Protocol phase 2: secondary checking
+## Protocol phase 2: approval checking

-In phase 2, a higher layer defines a set of secondary checkers for every parachain.
+In phase 2, a higher layer defines a set of approval checkers for every parachain.
 The size of the set starts at a given baseline N/C, the same as the parachain validators, but may be increased dynamically after the initial selection, up to potentially several times the baseline.
-At least ceil(N/3) of the pieces of that parachain's block must be distributed to these secondary checkers.
+At least ceil(N/3) of the pieces of that parachain's block must be distributed to these approval checkers.

 As in phase 1, this happens in two stages.
 Additionally, and throughout the whole phase including both stages, checkers should connect to each other and distribute the pieces to each other via these connections.
 They may use the gossip protocol for this purpose, including any set reconciliation protocols.
 However these connections (and the bandwidth associated with them) are not intended for other uses of the main gossip protocol and are not intended to be considered "connected" to the main gossip topology, one of the reasons being that this allows us to analyse the resource usages of each subprotocol separately.